LSP1 - Universal Receiver Delegate

 Therefore, it is advised not to hardcode how the smart contract should handle and react to specific calls inside the

 universalReceiver(...) function.
 Instead, it should delegate this functionality to another external contract.
-Developers could then customize such contracts to implement a specific logic that is changeable anytime via an upgrade.
+Developers could then customize such contracts to implement a specific logic, that is changeable anytime by updating the reference to a new contract in the

 What does this standard represent ?